 Promoting level 3 maths

-Our resources to engage and inform students and their parents about the benefits of studying maths beyond GCSE have been updated.
+We’ve updated our resources to engage and inform students and their parents/carers about the benefits of studying maths beyond GCSE.

 There’s a new suite of ‘Why study maths’ presentation resources to use at your open evenings.
-In addition to an updated version of our PowerPoint and notes, there’s a new series of videos that you can share with students and their parents.
-This makes them ideal for virtual events, as well as those held in school/college.
+In addition to an updated version of our PowerPoint and notes, there’s a new series of videos to share with students and their parents.
+This makes them ideal for virtual events, as well as those held in school.

 We’ve also produced six online taster sessions – two each for Core Maths, A level Mathematics and A level Further Mathematics.
 These give students a flavour of what it’s like to study each of these qualifications.
 Each consists of an introductory video followed by an interactive ‘lesson’ for the student to work through at their own pace.